Ventures

 Graphic Arts

-Until the late 1970s, the graphic arts industry had been at the intersection of photography, chemistry and physics.
-In the coming two decades, this shifted to the intersection of graphic arts and information technology.
+Until the late 1970s, the graphic‑arts industry sat at the crossroads of photography, chemistry, and physics.
+Over the next two decades, it migrated to the intersection of graphic arts and information technology.

 Digitalization